 This dog is quite easy to train and an excellent dog to have if you are looking for a companion pet but don’t have much space.
 They are not very energetic but are very prone to obesity and hence need to be regularly exercised.

-That was our list of dog breeds that start with ‘V’, from which you can choose a pet to suit your needs and lifestyle.
+That was our list of dog breeds that start with the letter ‘V’ (Have a peek also at our post on dog breeds start with S), from which you can choose a pet to suit your needs and lifestyle.
 These dogs include watchdogs, hunters and companion dogs and can be suited to various settings, from large homes to small apartments.